 Clear this check box to create the user account without activating it.
 You might choose to do this if you want to deny login access to the user until all the appropriate permissions are assigned to them.

-OK Click this button to save the user details and close the window.
+- 9. Save or cancel your changes as follows: - OK Click this button to save the user details and close the window.
 New users are added to the Users pane.